-But Thomas was saddled with student loan and medical debt and was way behind on payments.
+However, Thomas was saddled with student loans, medical debt and was way behind on payments.
 So she was afraid to see where she stood credit-wise.
 “It wasn’t until 2010 that I got the nerve to look at my credit score and my credit report,” Thomas said.
 She still remembers sitting at her kitchen table and pulling out her computer to check her score.
 It was 465.
 “I cried and cried,” she said.

-Thomas knew she had to improve her credit score because she was living with a roommate and wanted to buy a house of her own.
+After seeing her low credit score, Thomas knew she had to improve it because she was living with a roommate and wanted to buy a house of her own.
 She also knew that building better credit would help improve her overall financial well-being.
 “That’s where the journey started,” she said.

 She Educated Herself on Credit Scores